 4″ drop receiver weigh safe scales are ideal for loads that are frequently changing weight.
 An example is horse floats and bobcat trailers.

 - Firstly, ensure the correct drop height.

-- Secondly, adjust the load forward or backward depending on the weight being applied to the axle group.
+- Secondly, adjust the load forward or backward depending on the weight of the axle group.

 - A farm tractor will be tied down in a different position on the trailer to a lighter vehicle.

-- Horse float configurations and where to load the heaviest horse is solved with this weighing scale.
-A horse float can weight 3.5t, however, it is critically important how the load is spread across the axle group.
+- This weight scale is ideal for horse float configurations and where to load the most significant horse.
+A horse float can weight 3.5t.
+However, it is critically important to know how to spread the load across the axle group.

 It is not hard to understand; towing is far safer if your horses are loaded according to their weight sequence.
-A receiver weigh scale is ideal to give you safe, long-distance towing.
+A receiver weigh scale is ideal for giving you safe, long-distance towing.

 What is tongue weight, and why is it important?

 Tongue weight (TW) refers to the pressure that the fully loaded trailer exerts downward on the hitch ball of the tow vehicle.
 Tongue weight is typically 7 – 10 per cent – and should not exceed 15 per cent – of your gross trailer weight.
 For example, a 3,500kg single axle trailer should have a tongue weight between 245kg and 350kg.

 You can adjust the tongue weight of your trailer by removing or adding cargo, or redistributing the load on the trailer.
 The tongue weight should not exceed the capacity of your tow vehicle, your hitch, or any of your towing components.

 Too little tongue weight can cause trailer sway, and too much tongue weight can cause the tow vehicle to perform poorly.
 You may have difficulty steering, gaining traction, or braking when driving a setup that has too much load pushing down on the rear of the vehicle.
 Ultimately, towing with an improper tongue weight can cause you to lose control of your tow vehicle or cause your trailer to separate from the tug.